free things to do in New York City

 Jazz | Swing in the Holidays Concert (online)

-Supporting the next generation of jazz stars is one of the most exciting and important aspects of Jazz at Lincoln Center's work.
+Supporting the next generation of jazz stars is one of the most exciting and important aspects of Jazz more at Lincoln Center's work.
 This collective of up-and-coming talents includes pianist and Steinway artist Isaiah J. Thompson; bassist Endea Owens, a member of The Late Show with Stephen Colbert house band, Stay Human; and others who are taking the jazz scene by storm.
-Don't miss this evening of hard-swinging music, which offers a glimpse at the music's future.
+Don't miss this evening of hard-swinging music, which offers a glimpse at the music's future. less

 New York City, NY; NYC